BIBLE PASSAGE:

 of sickness or good health, a day of success or failure, etc. We can

-find security and joy in knowing that He is with us!
+find joy and security in knowing that He is with us…always!

-Regardless of what is going on, Jesus is walking beside us, loving
+Regardless of what’s going on, Jesus is walking beside us, loving

 us, strengthening us, blessing us, encouraging us, teaching us,